Amid COVID-19, UN commitment to peace ‘more urgent than ever’

 However, the pandemic has also created opportunities for peace, including the UN chief's global ceasefire appeal earlier in the year.

-The Secretary-General spelled out that pandemic responses must be conflict-sensitive, “starting with a multidimensional analysis on how the pandemic affects underlying risks that drive conflict”.
+The Secretary-General spelt out that pandemic responses must be conflict-sensitive, "starting with a multidimensional analysis on how the pandemic affects underlying risks that drive conflict".

 He underscored that inclusion is "critical" in humanitarian and development responses, especially with communities and marginalized groups, to "help rebuild trust and enhance social cohesion".